Looking for fun things to do in Hong Kong at night? Start your after dark plans by reading this list.

 2. Hop on the Peak Tram

-Running until 10pm, if you can’t bring yourself to hike to the top of The Peak on Hong Kong Island, then get aboard The Peak tram.
-While it’s the kind of thing you’re not going to find yourself doing on a regular basis, this quirky tourist attraction in Hong Kong gives you stunning views as you climb at a pretty steep vantage through the surrounding green area.
-Once you reach the top, you can enjoy dinner at one of the many restaurants or head to the SkyDeck for a photo session.
+Running until 10pm, if you can’t bring yourself to hike to the top of The Peak on Hong Kong Island, then get aboard The Peak Tram.
+While it’s not the kind of thing you’re going to find yourself doing on a regular basis, this quirky tourist attraction in Hong Kong gives you stunning views as you climb at a pretty steep vantage through the surrounding green area.
+Once you reach the top, you can enjoy dinner at one of the many restaurants or head to the SkyDeck for a photo sesh.

 Book your tickets on The Peak Tram.